pomme-clic/s-money-documentation/docs/usecases/xpay/X-Pay.md

 ```

 Please note that Step1 is done with an SDK (software Development Kit) provided by Xpollens.
-See the related documentation [here](/C:/Users/NicolasPeyrusse/AppData/Local/Programs/Joplin/resources/app.asar/iOS_SDK "iOS_SDK")

 * * *